Save 25% on foundation training courses. Start learning today

 What does ‘GDPR’ stand for?

-The General Data Protection Regulation (GDPR) is a law that governs how organisations process personal data
+The GDPR – or General Data Protection Regulation – governs how organisations process personal data.

-Following Brexit, there are now two GDPRs: the EU GDPR and the UK GDPR.
+Following Brexit, there are now two versions of the GDPR that apply in the UK: the EU GDPR and the UK GDPR.

 The EU GDPR supersedes the EU Data Protection Directive 1995 and all member state law based on it.
 It applies to organisations that process or control the processing of EU residents’ personal information, wherever the organisations are based.

-For the sake of clarity, we refer to “the GDPR” to mean those requirements common to both the UK and EU versions of the Regulation.
+For clarity, we refer to “the GDPR” to mean those requirements common to both the UK and EU versions of the Regulation.
 Where the two laws differ, we use the regional prefixes.

 EU General Data Protection Regulation – A compliance guide.